jipiboily/docs-1/docs/installation/docker_image.rst

     -v /var/run/docker.sock:/var/run/docker.sock \
     gemnasium/enterprise:latest

-.. note:: Gemnasium needs the docker socket to be mount, since some internal jobs are launched inside containers.
+.. note:: Gemnasium needs the docker socket to be mounted only if the Reports feature is being used.
+If not, the line ``-v /var/run/docker.sock:/var/run/docker.sock`` can be safely removed.

 This will pull and start Gemnasium Enterprise.
 Your instance will be available at https://gemnasium.example.com after a few seconds.